Likhitha-wagle/Mongodb/README.md

 Building a Simple NoSQL Database using file
-Building a command-line tool in any language of your choice.
-Use a JSON structure to store a record.
+Building a command-line tool in Python using JSON structure to store a record.
 Contain following functionalities:
 1. Add a record
 2. Delete a record or records by a key-value pair